 Acid Base Salt

-ACID: Taste of acid is sour.
-There are many substances that contain acid and so taste sour.
-For example – lemon, curd, pickles, orange juice, vinegar, etc.
+Acid: Taste of acid is sour.
+There are many substances which contain acid and so taste sour.
+For example: lemon, curd, pickles, orange juice, vinegar, etc. Substances which taste sour are called acidic.
+The chemical nature of such substance is known as ACIDIC.
+The word acid comes from Latin ACERE which means sour.

 Indicators can be divided into two types.